My Dinner

 Vegetarian Version

 If I cooked the green beans the vegetarian way, I prepared them as stated.
-Then I boil them in vegetable stock (affiliate link) for 10-15 minutes, until cooked and add the butter just before serving.
+Then I boil them in vegetable stock for 10-15 minutes, until cooked and add the butter just before serving.

 Storage Instructions